 - i.
-Students without prior university experience but are granted 20 or more Advanced Placement Credits (APCs) at the point of admission to NUS may exercise the S/U option for up to 20 Units in the first year; if this is not fully utilized, the S/U option may still be exercised in subsequent semesters, for up to 12 Units. - ii.
-Students with some prior university experience (which are being recognized towards the NUS degree) may exercise the S/U option for up to 12 Units anytime during their candidature, including the first year.
+Students without prior university experience but are granted 20 or more Advanced Placement Credits (APCs) at the point of admission to NUS may exercise the S/U option for up to 20 Units in the first two regular semesters; if this is not fully utilised, the S/U option may still be exercised in subsequent semesters, for up to 12 Units. - ii.
+Students with some prior university experience (which are being recognised towards the NUS degree) may exercise the S/U option for up to 12 Units anytime during their candidature, including the first year. - iii.
+Students with a prior university degree are not eligible for the grade-free scheme.